-- All Motions will be emailed to submitcsc@coda.org no later than 75 days before the start of conference with revisions allowed for up to 60 days before the start of conference. - As defined by our By Laws, any By Law changes must be submitted to the Board Secretary in electronic form no later than 75 days before the start of conference. - All reports, goals and budgets must be emailed 30 days before the start of the conference.
-All reports and goals will be emailed to submitcsc@coda.org.
-All budgets will be emailed to budget@coda.org no later than 30 days before the start of conference. - Those VEIs that are received at least 30 days before CSC will be assigned at CSC.
-VEIs that come in after that, and during the rest of the year, will be assigned whenever they come in.
-Whoever has been assigned a VEI will report their responses to the Board, to the VE who initiated the issue and to the Fellowship.
-Any decisions that require motions will be submitted in time for voting at the next CSC. - All items submitted will clearly indicate which category they belong to (see list in next bullet) - All items submitted will be included as Conference documents in the Delegate Package with an indication of which of the following categories they belong to: - o By Law changes - \circ Motions submitted on time - Motions not submitted on time - Reports - Goals - VE issues - Budgets - All motions will be posted on coda.org website and email notification of availability will occur as quickly as possible after the 75 day cutoff.
-It is the responsibility of the VE delegate(s) to track and obtain all changes posted to the delegate webpage.
+- It is the responsibility of the VE delegate(s) to track and obtain all changes posted to the delegate webpage.
 Delegates are encouraged to share available information with their voting entity/intergroup/meetings and offer feedback before the 60 day motion revision cut off.
-Revisions are common during this 15 day period so it is imperative to keep track of revised motions.
-Hard copy of the delegate packages will not be available at the CSC. - Voting Entity Issues (VEIs) will be posted on the coda.org website and email notification of availability will occur as quickly as possible after the 30 day cutoff. - Emails will be sent to registered delegates, previous delegates and community/VE/orphan meeting contacts, as well as to all currently receiving email blasts, notifying of postings as they occur - Voting at conference will follow these rules: - Motions submitted on time may be voted on at the current CSC following the normal rules - Motions submitted after the cutoff date may still be brought to the floor by CSC vote; otherwise, vote is postponed until the following year.
+Revisions are common during this period so it is imperative to keep track of revised motions.
+Hard copy of the delegate packages will not be available at the CSC. - All reports and goals must be emailed 30 days before the start of the conference.
+All reports and goals will be emailed to submitcsc@coda.org. - Voting Entity Motions will be posted on the coda.org website. - Emails will be sent to registered delegates, previous delegates and community/VE/orphan meeting contacts, as well as to all currently receiving email blasts, notifying of postings as they occur - Voting at conference will follow these rules: - o Motions submitted on time may be voted on at the current CSC following the normal rules - Motions submitted after the cutoff date may still be brought to the floor by CSC vote; otherwise, vote is postponed until the following year.
 Late motions are typically dealt with during New Business although the CSC may vote to address a particular motion at another time.